Job Prospects... At a glance

 There has been little growth in the number of science technicians employed in recent years.
 Forecasts are for stable growth in the number of science technicians out to 2026.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Most graduates were in further study two years after completing a bachelor’s degree in the biological sciences.
-Some were overseas, while almost none were receiving a benefit.
+Many graduates were in further study three years after completing a bachelor’s degree in the biological sciences, and a significant number had gone overseas.
 The number of people in employment was small compared to other occupations.
 This is because many people go on to further study.
-The median salary was around $39,100 two years after qualifications.
+The median salary was around $42,000 three years after qualifications.

 Science technicians are not on Immigration New Zealand’s skill shortage lists.